jina-ai/GSoC/README.md

 If you want to know more about how to handle 3D meshes, look into the Jina documentation on [3D mesh](https://docarray.jina.ai/datatypes/mesh/).

 #### Expected outcomes
+- 3D search system implemented and finetuned to achieve atleast 85% accuracy.
+- Blog post about the progress and project.
+- Deep understanding of 3D mesh, Finetuner, Jina and neural search.

 ### *Project idea X: Your own idea!*